esloho/water-detector/README.md

 ## Test

-All tests can be executed at once by running:
+All tests can be executed at once by running from within the project folder:

     $ rspec